tuppp1/Data-Science-for-Concrete/README.md

-# Awesome AI/ML for Concrete Materials and Structures
+# Awesome data science for concrete materials and structures

 A curated list of data-driven tools, datasets, publications, and resources for applying artificial intelligence and machine learning in concrete materials science and structural engineering.